xr3ng/xrengine/docs/content/en/docs/10-api-reference/swagger.md

 Swagger integration will go here (visit Docsy Swagger integration and add it!)

-For now, you can view Swagger API docs by launching XRChat server and visiting localhost:3030/docs.html
+For now, you can view Swagger API docs by launching XREngine server and visiting localhost:3030/docs.html